Fairfax County Parkway Interchange Improvements

 Schedule and Cost

-The total cost is currently estimated at $96.4 to $105.5 million, including $8.6 million for engineering, $24 million for right of way and utilities and $63.8 to $72.9 million for construction.
-A project construction schedule will be developed once funding has been identified.
+The total cost of both projects combined is currently estimated at $96.6 million, including $8.7 million for preliminary engineering, $10.6 million for right of way and $77.3 million for construction.

 An environmental assessment was prepared and approved by the Federal Highway Administration for this project, and includes a full listing of considered impacts and additional findings from the environmental evaluation.